yorkulibraries/yudl-map/metadata-input-guidelines/description.md

 * examining or reading the text of the item (e.g., inconsistent page numbers)
 * supplementary or accompanying information

-# How the note field work in the metadata form
+# How the description field work in the metadata form

 * Text area
 * Not Repeatable
 * Not required

-# How should the identifier be filled in?
+# How should the description be filled in?

 * Describe the subject matter of the item
 * Use complete sentences with proper grammar and punctuation